-Lecturers: Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen see the corresponding lectures -
+Lecturers: Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen

 Students will practice the various theoretical and practical concepts taught in the lectures (Vorlesungen) by applying them to solve verification problems using several modern model-checking tools, and also by engaging in pen-and-paper exercises.
 Emphasis will be put on presenting and discussing the solutions to the exercises by and among the students, within the timetabled practicals (Übungen).